 What to Do When You’re Here

 You’ve finally made it to one of America’s most majestic outdoor playgrounds.
 Now what?
 The possibilities really are endless.
 Tie on your hiking shoes and traverse more than 150 miles of trails through secluded canyons and up to mountain peaks.
 Mountain biking, horseback riding, and off-road vehicle tours are other ways you can explore Big Bend.
 Of course, we’re just getting started.
-Go white-water rafting in the shade of monumental cliffs along the Rio Grande River and see Big Bend National Park and Big Bend Ranch State Park from above on an plane tour.
+Take a river trip in the shade of monumental cliffs along the Rio Grande River and see Big Bend National Park, along with Big Bend Ranch State Park, the largest state park in Texas.
 If it’s cold out, hike to Big Bend’s hot spring, which stays at a balmy 105 degrees year-round.

 If you’re looking to treat yourself to a luxurious stay while you’re in Big Bend, look no further than the Lajitas Golf Resort.
 Tee off on one of the best golf courses in Texas, Black Jack’s Crossing, according to the Dallas Morning News.
 Featuring 18 holes set among rugged hills and mountains, some of which overlook the Rio Grande, there’s nothing like a round here.
 When you’re not golfing, relax by the pool or soar high above deep canyons on a zip lining tour, then return to your luxurious suite, condo, or villa decorated with ample Southwestern charm.